Health-Union/dbt-xdb/README.md

 ```

-docker-compose exec testxdb test bigquery snowflake ## list only the targets you want
+docker compose exec testxdb test bigquery snowflake ## list only the targets you want

 ```